-- For most software projects, the primary focus should be on the domain and domain logic; and
+- Place the project’s primary focus on the core domain and domain logic

 Domain-driven design is not a technology or a methodology.
-It is a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
+DDD provides a structure of practices and terminology for making design decisions that focus and accelerate software projects dealing with complicated domains.

 The Challenge of Complexity